This post may contain affiliate links. Please see my full disclosure policy for more details.

 Why do we feel obligated to give gifts that no one really wants just because it was on sale and it’s a holiday?

-This is the very reason I started this minimalist journey.
+This is the very reason I started my minimalist journey.

 I had received so many clothes and things over the years that seemed to just add to the clutter in my home.
 I went from having to wash 3 loads of laundry to 8, having to clean up 4 big boxes of toys instead of 2, and having to clean hundreds of dishes as opposed to one load.